marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Motivation &#x1F537;
 * Game bot software for first-person shooting (FPS) games where players need to constantly move, think, strategize, and shoot enemies all at once - Aimbot uses game data to automatically shoot at the heads of energy targets

-* B00m-h3adsh0t is 100% written in C/C++ providing a very fast, and efficient framework with scripting support such that the framework uses a consistent object-oriented design
+* B00m-h3adsh0t is 100% written in C/C++ with Visual Studio compiler providing a very fast, and efficient framework with scripting support such that the framework uses a consistent object-oriented design
+* Personal motivation to get better with C++ compilation programming language

   ![](https://github.com/lucylow/b00m-h3adsh0t/blob/master/readme-images/logo2.png)